-Immunoglobulin M (IgM), the largest pentameric immunoglobulin is used as a marker of recent primary infection for some diseases.
+Immunoglobulin M (IgM), the largest pentameric immunoglobulin, is a marker of recent primary infection for some diseases.
 IgM constitutes 5-10% of serum immunoglobulins in adults.
 IgM has a half-life of 5 days and can be produced in T independent manner.

 The immature B cell, called a pre-B cell, expresses only mIgM; later in maturation, mIgD appears and is coexpressed with IgM on the surface of mature B cells before they have been activated by antigen.
 A memory B cell can express mIgM, mIgG, mIgA, or mIgE.